ChanningPing/Bottom-Up-and-Top-Down-Attention-for-Image-Captioning-using-efficientdet-pytorch/README.md

 ## reference

-I got a lot of help from [poojahira](https://github.com/poojahira/image-captioning-bottom-up-top-down#-requirements-)
+I got a lot of help from [poojahira, for image caption](https://github.com/poojahira/image-captioning-bottom-up-top-down#-requirements-)